Office: SJU Sweeney Hall 2202

 Coming to St. Jerome's as their specialist in Postcolonial and Canadian Literature represents a bit of a homecoming for me.
 Not only did I take ENGL 316: Canadian Drama at St. Jerome's from Dr. Ted McGee as I was deciding if I'd pursue graduate work, but also my first term as a graduate student brought me to St. Jerome's for a course in Canadian Poetry.
 Much of my current work both as a researcher and a teacher has been inspired by those early experiences.

 If I had to pick, I’d say poetry is my favourite genre to study (and to write), but my interests tend to be rather broad.
-I love the curmudgeonly old (well, dead) men of Canadian literature, in particular Al Purdy and Morley Callaghan.
 My M.A. thesis dealt with representations of the supernatural in Canadian Children’s Literature (likely a bit inspired by the popularity of The X-files, I’m afraid).
-I’m artistic, with a minor in Fine Arts, so my work in literary studies often deals with intersections between the visual arts and literature.
-For instance, my Ph.D. dissertation focussed on the use of visual experimentation by poets of the Caribbean diaspora (e.g., Claire Harris and M. NourbeSe Philip).
+I’m artistic, with an undergraduate minor in Fine Arts, so my work in literary studies often deals with intersections between the visual arts and literature.
+For instance, my Ph.D. dissertation focussed on the use of visual experimentation by poets of the Caribbean diaspora (e.g., Kamau Brathwaite, Claire Harris, and M. NourbeSe Philip).
+Furthermore, my current project Artful (Un)Belonging considers how references to and/or the incorporation of the visual arts is deployed in contemporary Canadian Literature as a means of interrogating experiences of (un)belonging.
 I also very much value Canadian literature as something we live in the midst of; it surrounds us if we let it.
 As co-organizer of St. Jerome’s Reading Series, which brings Canadian writers to campus for readings, I hope to play a part in letting Canadian literature have a recognized and appreciated place among us.

 “Body as Battleground: Acts of Eating in D’Aguiar’s Feeding the Ghosts and Philip’s Zong!”
 Ariel: A Review of International English Literature 50.1 (2019): 91-120.